zhuweiji/Expense-Tracking-Bot/README.md

 # Expense Tracker Bot

 This repository contains a Telegram bot that helps you track and analyze your expenses.
+You might have several credit cards and debit accounts spread across various banks.
+Each will provide different monthly credit card statements, which makes it a little hard to track your overall expenditure.
+This project allows you to spin up a telegram bot to interact with your expense data, helping you to get a comprehensive view over your expenditure.

+Of course, since this is very personal financial data that you wouldn't want a third-party handling, this allows you to maintain complete control over all your data.

-The bot is designed to run as a Docker container and uses python-telegram-bot to interact with users.
+The bot is designed to run as a Docker container and uses python-telegram-bot.

 ## Features